Eddcapone/recursive-file-merge/README.md

-#Short Description:
+# Short Description:

-	Merges content of all files in the given folder, including child directories, into a single file.
+Merges content of all text files in the target folder, including child directories, into a single file.

 # File Merger Tool